-With the rollout of the first COVID-19 vaccine program underway, many of us are now looking into the not-so-distant future, when it becomes safe to return to the office.
-But with more of us working remotely than ever before, what role will the physical workplace still play?
+With the rollout of the first COVID-19 vaccine programs underway, many of us are looking into the not-so-distant future, when it becomes safe to return to the office.
+But with more people than ever working remotely, what role will the physical workplace still play?

-ZGF interior design partner James Woolum recently spoke with the Seattle Daily Journal of Commerce about his vision for the post-COVID workplace, and the potential shift from the workplace-as-homebase model, to that of workplace-as-hospitality-hub.
+In the Q&A below, ZGF interior design partner James Woolum shares his vision for the post-COVID workplace, and describes the potential shift from the workplace-as-homebase model, to that of workplace-as-hospitality-hub.

 Now that many office workers have adjusted to working from home, will work environments need to be that much more inviting?

 Before we set about enticing workers to come back to the office, I think employers will need to continue to cultivate trust around the topics of office wellness, health, and infection control.
 While it’s tempting to assume that everything will simply revert back to normal someday, the return to the office—for companies that even go that route—will involve a big psychological re-alignment, just as the work from home shift did.
 I think in the short term, we’ll see a more gradual return, and to make work environments most inviting, we need to help people feel safe and secure.